WojciechCendrzak/blog/src/content/rxjs-redux-observable-redux-toolkit-part-2-boilerplate.md

 - [RxJs](https://rxjs.dev/) - Reactive Extensions For JavaScript
 - [redux-observable](https://redux-observable.js.org/) - RxJs-based middleware for Redux

-These three libraries work extremely well together.
-We will try to show you below.
+These three libraries work well together.
+We will try to show it below.

 ## Redux Toolkit